-There's a distinction between a license file (or string) and a license.
+There's a distinction between a license (or "activation") file or string, and a license.
 When you buy an RTI product, such as RTI Connext Professional, you are licensed to use it.

 Within a package, some components may have to be activated using a license file or string, while others may not.
 For example, when you install the RTI Connext Professional package, the Core Libraries (which you are licensed to use) do not require a license file or string.
 However, tools like RTI Admin Console (which you are also licensed to use) require a license file.